 E.B.
-White’s Here is New York is my favorite book about my favorite American city.
-Published in 1949, it is considered an essay, most likely because of its short length, a mere 56 pages, into which White packed such timeless observations about the island of Manhattan that this ‘book’ has a permanent place on my desk in New York.
+White’s Here is New York has long been my favorite book about the city in which I live.
+Published in 1949,Here is New York is thought of as more of an essay because of its short length, a mere 56 pages, into which White packed such timeless observations about the island of Manhattan that this ‘essay book’ has a permanent place on my desk.

 There are those who are fascinated, tolerant, empathic and entranced.
 There are those who are critical, unforgiving, mystified and frightened.
-There are those who love it and there are those hate it, but I have yet to meet anyone who is ambivalent about New York City and those who proudly call ourselves New Yorkers.
+There are those who love it and there are those who hate it, but I have yet to meet anyone who is ambivalent about New York City and those who proudly call themselves New Yorkers.

 I never tire of crisscrossing New York by foot.
 I would have loved to have gone on a walking tour of the city with E.B.
 White and my father.
 I would have wanted to have taken notes, recorded their voices, taken photos, talked to them, or just walked a few paces behind them, listening to them talk about the different neighborhoods, the architecture, the people, the madness of it all.

 I know one thing for sure.
 My father and E.B.
 White would have dressed for the occasion, as was the habit of men in 1946.